dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/glue-setup.md

     select `date_day`, `users` from spark_incremental__dbt_tmp
 ```

-Specifying `insert_overwrite` as the incremental strategy is optional, since it's the default strategy used when none is specified.
+Specifying `insert_overwrite` as the incremental strategy is optional since it's the default strategy used when none is specified.

 ### The `merge` strategy